-It doesn’t matter what you write: Sherlock stories, contemporary supernatural, erotica, fantasy—there are small presses putting together an anthology that needs your work.
+It doesn’t matter what you write: contemporary supernatural, erotica, fantasy—there are small presses putting together anthologies that need your work.

-It's your job to keep your eye on these and the websites of your favorite publishers so that, when they post a ‘call for submissions,’ you can jump on it.
+It's your job to keep your eye on your favorite publishers so that, when they post a ‘call for submissions,’ you can jump on it.
 Read the guidelines for that call closely, obey the deadline, send them your best work.

 Read their submission guidelines closely.

 Please do not, absolutely do not send them the story that’s been tucked in a chilly corner of your hard drive for a year and which mostly fits.
 They'll know you didn’t write it for their anthology, believe me they will know.